Frequently asked questions

 What services does Corroboree Athletics offer?

 As of 2022-23, Corroboree are able to accept memberships for athletes ranging from 5 to 106 years of age (and older if you feel up to it).
-Corroboree runs a Little Athletics program for its U6-U17 age group as well as two events at the end of the Little Athletics meet for its Senior members (anyone from U18 and older).
+Corroboree runs a Little Athletics program for its U6-U17 age group as well as two events at the end of the Little Athletics meet for its Adult members (anyone from U18 and older).
 Our U12 and above members are able to compete as Corroboree athletes in Senior Athletics ACT events if they have signed up as dual members.

 Athletics ACT is a member association of Athletics Australia and conducts competitions for athletes in U12 age groups and above.
 During Summer (Oct – Mar) these are held on Saturday afternoon or on Thurs / Friday night.
 During the Winter season (May – Sept), meets are held on Sundays at 12pm.
 These competitions are held at either the AIS or Woden.
 The program of events for each meet is posted ahead of time on the Athletics ACT website and athletes can choose their own events.